-Millions threatened by 'dangerously cold' wind chills

-"The snow is done but the cold temperatures are here to stay for the foreseeable future," CNN meteorologist Derek Van Dam said.

-The powerful Nor'easter or "bomb cyclone" that left the parts of the US resembling an icy tundra is to blame for this weekend's dangerously cold weather.
+For the East and the Midwest, a 'brutally cold' weekend

-It dumped more than a foot of snow across eight states, deluged streets in Massachusetts with icy water and is now bringing extremely strong northwest winds and frigid arctic air to the US.
+The storm dumped more than a foot of snow across 10 states, deluged streets in Massachusetts with icy water and is now bringing extremely strong northwest winds and frigid arctic air to the United States.

+In the town of Scituate, Massachusetts, the Nor'easter damaged cars and structures and left boulders and sand on flooded roads, CNN affiliate WBZ reported.
+Throughout the region, stories of dramatic rescues emerged, and residents pondered the repairs they need to make.

+"I've got some work to do in the spring," said Mark Bramblett, a Scituate resident who evacuated his home.

-Over 110 million people are under a wind chill warning or advisory stretching from the Great Lakes to New England on Saturday, CNN meteorologists said.
+Millions will experience frigid wind chills this weekend from the Great Lakes to New England on Saturday, CNN meteorologists said.

-Forecasters say the brutal cold will make Saturday the coldest day of the weekend before a gradual warm trend begins Sunday making temperatures rise.

-It's the perceived temperature that people and animals feel when exposed to the elements.
-Or as forecasters say, it's the "feels like" temperature.
+Wind chill is the perceived temperature that people and animals feel when exposed to the elements.
+Or as meteorologists say, it's the "feels like" temperature.

-"As wind increases in speed, it increases the rate of heat loss on your body making you feel colder than it actually is," Van Dam said.
+"As wind increases in speed, it increases the rate of heat loss on your body, making you feel colder than it actually is," CNN meteorologist Derek Van Dam said.

 Wind chill is calculated by the rate the body loses heat due to speed winds and cold temperatures.